ReCogDrive: A Reinforced Cognitive Framework for End-to-End Autonomous Driving: Experiments

+\cref{tab:bench2drive_full} reports closed-loop and multi-ability results on the CARLA Bench2Drive leaderboard. \name{} achieves the highest scenario success rate of 45.45\% and the top Driving Score of 71.36, surpassing prior end-to-end baselines.
+It also excels in safety-critical skills such as emergency braking 69.09\% and traffic sign compliance 71.34, while maintaining strong efficiency and a competitive multi-ability mean of 42.03.
+These results highlight the effectiveness and reliability of our framework in complex urban driving.

-Tab.~\ref{tab:abl} presents an ablation study on the proposed components of \name{}.
+\paragraph{Ablation study on \name{}.} Tab.~\ref{tab:abl} presents an ablation study on the proposed components of \name{}.
 When training InternVL3 solely on NAVSIM trajectory data, the model achieves a PDMS of 83.3.
-Adapting the VLM to driving scenarios with our large-scale driving QA data increases PDMS by 2.9.
-Introducing the diffusion planner for continuous trajectory prediction further raises PDMS by 0.6.
-Finally, simulator-assisted reinforcement learning achieves a PDMS of 89.6 with 2.8 improvement, demonstrating the value of our RL scheme in producing safer driving behavior.
+Adapting the VLM to driving scenarios with our large-scale driving QA data increases PDMS by 1.7.
+Introducing the diffusion planner for continuous trajectory prediction further raises PDMS by 2.4.
+Finally, DiffGRPO achieves a PDMS of 90.8 with a 4.3 improvement, demonstrating the effectiveness of our RL scheme in producing safer driving behavior.